aurorascharff/redwoodsdk-demo/STEPS.md

 ## Worker.tsx every route is just a function

 - So, in redwood, every route is just a function.
 I have a simple response and also a jsx component returned here.
+The browser makes a request, and we respond with content.
 Notice we can use the native Request and Response here.
 Ownership request and response.
 - Notice the different routes return simple Response and our JSX.
 Colocate JSX adn api routes.
+Matcher can also match dynamic routes.
 - This is just functions, which means we have max flexibility.
 - For our routes, we can render the NOJSDocument.
 Right now, this is just a plain document and theres no client side hydration here, plain server-side rendering.
 Showcase network.
 Route 'simple-todos'.
 Route matched, placed into that document.
 Notice no js network.